I have been active both locally and nationally in various social, economic, and political causes since the late 1980s.

-Since blogging nearly ten years ago, I have continuously sought to look at reality objectively (that is, without the liberal and/or conservative bent . . . as if those two life forms were the only ones in the known universe).
-For the most part, I have adhered to the practices of offering solutions—not just rant and rave about sociopolitical issues—and going out of my way not to purposefully offend my readers…with an explicit purpose that I will reveal later.
+Since I started blogging nearly 10 years ago, I have continuously sought to look at reality objectively (that is, without the liberal and/or conservative bent . . . as if those two life forms were the only ones in the known universe).
+For the most part, I have adhered to the practices of offering solutions—not just rant and rave about sociopolitical issues—and going out of my way not to purposefully offend my readers . . . with an explicit purpose that I will reveal later.

-Most everyone with eyes to see, and a mind that is comprised of more than a single firing neuron can see that Donald Trump is exceptionally susceptible to bruises to his ego, whether he is outright insulted, or when others have the nerve to defy His Holiness’ wishes.
-In response to any personal slight, he customarily takes to Twitter, or calls a rally where is he usually embedded in the safety of his most rabid—and gullible—cultists, and insults them…with their tacit blessing (usually by way of raucous applause and laughter).
+Most everyone with eyes to see, and a mind that is comprised of more than a single firing neuron, can see that Donald Trump is exceptionally susceptible to bruises to his ego, whether he is outright insulted, or when others have the nerve to defy His Holiness’s wishes.
+In response to any personal slight, he customarily takes to Twitter or calls a rally where is he usually embedded in the safety of his most rabid—and gullible—cultists, and insults them . . . with their tacit blessing (usually by way of raucous applause and laughter).

 One can only presume that this social-psychological dynamic is related to Trump’s extremely narcissistic personality, and messiah complex that he exhibits.
 These particular personality disorders of Trump are probably the hardest aspects of the man-child himself for Trumpers to dispute or deny.
 But this is not to say that they don’t give it the old college try.
-Many a times I have engaged with these cultists over these aspects of The Donald’s character flaws (and no doubt, others have too).
+Many a time I have engaged with these cultists over these aspects of The Donald’s character flaws (and no doubt, others have too).
 When confronted, their usual line of “defense” is to compare this to former president Obama’s rock-star-like stature that he held (at least early in his presidency) globally.

 Second is Trump’s extreme narcissism in that he believes that the universe revolved around himself.
 And in this, both Trump and his cult following have something in common; they believe themselves to be smarter than everyone else.
 Now again, Trump supporters, in failing to acknowledge that this character flaw is exceptional and unprecedented among modern presidents, will seek to bring others down to the level of false idol by false comparisons.
 Those who hated Obama, and believed him to be the equal of Trump in this regard come to mind.
 However, both facts and reality—anathemas to Trump people—don’t bear this out (for you Trump supporters, “anathemas” are things that you don’t like).
 How many individuals within the mental health profession have questioned the mental and/or emotional stability of a sitting president?
 This was not an issue under Obama.
 But under Trump?
 Here are just a few brief rundowns of clinical mental health professionals who suspect Trump of questionable mental and/or emotional stability: